mattyod/matic/README.md

     $ matic

 ### Example projects
-There three example projects available, which are full project folders not yet built with Matic, to aid as examples of how to structure your project folder to work with Matic:
+There are three example projects available, which are full project folders not yet built with Matic, to aid as examples of how to structure your project folder to work with Matic:

   * [very simple example](https://github.com/mattyod/matic-very-simple-example).
 Which contains one schema file and one template file.
 [Very simple generated mark up](http://mattyod.github.com/matic-very-simple-example/).
   * [simple example](https://github.com/mattyod/matic-simple-example).
 Which contains one schema file and a more structured template set-up with includes and mixins.
 [Simple generated mark up](http://mattyod.github.com/matic-simple-example/).